-8 Fun games you can play with your kids when you're too tired to move
+Games to play with kids indoors: 8 Fun games you can play when you're too tired to move

 Minimal effort, maximum fun.
 Try these fun activities to keep your little one entertained while you enjoy some much needed mummy downtime!

 If kids had their way, they would play and run around all day.
 If only mums could tap into their seemingly unlimited well of energy!
 Have you ever wished there was a tired mum’s guide to keeping up with energetic kids?

 Don’t worry, we’ve got you covered!

 Whether you’re sick or just exhausted from work and keeping the household running, there is no escaping keeping your kids occupied.
 So it helps to get extra creative.
 You can come up with fun games while sneaking in some much needed mummy downtime!

 The tired mum’s guide to being their kid’s favourite playmate